UTZ BASEBALL CARDS

 By 1952, Utz was printing over 25 different baseball cards each year as part of their promotion.
 The cards featured both star players as well as lesser known players, with the goal being to highlight as many MLB teams and players as possible over the course of the annual card run.
 While card quality was certainly not on par with the contemporary offerings from Topps and Bowman, Utz cards captured the nostalgia of the era and introduced many young collectors to the hobby.

-Read also: 2002 TOPPS BASEBALL CARDS MOST VALUABLE
+Read also: PRIZM BASEBALL CARDS VALUE 2022

 In 1954, Utz significantly increased production of their baseball cards, including 110 different cards in sets that year.
 More memorably, they also began numbering each card on the front for the first time.
 This set a standard that Topps and other card makers would emulate for decades.
 The inclusion of card numbers made it easier for children to track which players or teams they still needed to complete their annual Utz baseball card collection.
 By all accounts, the numbered 1954 Utz set remains one of the most popular among vintage baseball card collectors today.